Continuing Education Unit Policies and Procedures

 7.4 Cancellation of Eligibility & Revocation

 IAABC reserves the right to remove CEU approval and/or approval as a Recognized Educator from a provider or a program that has been found to violate the IAABC CEU policy.
-The IAABC may remove an educator’s approval for the following situations:
+The IAABC may remove an educator’s approval including, but not limited to, the following situations:

-4. The event conducted is not the event approved by the IAABC Education Program
+The event conducted is not the event approved by the IAABC Continuing Education Program

-In the case of evidence of the above, the Educator will be notified via email and will have 20 business days to respond to correct the issue.
+In the case of evidence of the above, the Educator will be notified via email and will have twenty (20) business days to respond to correct the issue.
 The IAABC reserves the right to notify all relevant parties, including participants, of any violations.

 If the IAABC chooses to remove approval of CEUs that were already earned by an attendee and the removal was due to no fault of the attendee, the CEU credits will not be revoked from the CEU log.
 The IAABC may revoke CEU credits from IAABC members and credential holders if the IAABC determines that they were obtained through fraud or deception.